 We stayed at the Avenue of the Arts Hotel and it’s supposedly one of the most Instagrammable hotels in Costa Mesa!

 Once you enter the lobby, you’ll totally get it.
-They have a ton of cute places to snap a few pics, like in front of the fire place or on one of the eclectic seats.
+They have a ton of cute places to snap a few pics, like in front of the fireplace or on one of the eclectic seats.
+Check the latest rates and availability.

 The grounds are really beautiful, too.
 We saw people getting married in a little garden oasis!